Six String Acoustic

 Most treble strings are made from the following materials – some others are used but these are the most common.
 Traditional gut and silk strings are also still made but are less common.

-Clear Nylon: This is the most common material for treble nylon strings.
-Clear nylon offers a good balance of brightness and warmth in tone and are known for their projection and sustain qualities and easy vibrato.
+Clear Nylon: This is the most common material for treble strings.
+Clear nylon treble strings offer a good balance of brightness and warmth in tone.
+Nylon treble strings are known for their projection and sustain qualities and easy vibrato.

-They aren?t as loud or as powerful as other string materials like titanium or composite.
+They aren’t as loud or as powerful as other string materials like titanium or composite string sets.

 Black Nylon: This produces a warmer, more mellow tone with more treble overtones than clear nylon.
 It is a popular choice for folk.